Feedback

 ART 122Intermediate Digital Imaging and Illustration5 CR ELEC, HUMW, Sp

 Develops technical skills and concepts for the creation of digital images and illustrations.
 Emphasizes creation, control, and manipulation of raster images and vector graphics for print, web, and motion media.
 Expands knowledge of tools in Adobe Photoshop, Adobe Illustrator, and the Mac operating system.
+Lab hours are required for this course.

 Prerequisite: ART 121 or Instructor permission